Search our Site

 A word about Variants of Uncertain Significance (VUS): A VUS is a result that leaves ambiguity for a patient and depending on a patient’s experience with cancer (personal and family), attitudes toward healthcare and education level, there may be an inappropriate expectation of increased monitoring based on the result.4 Discussions with healthcare practitioners are important in shaping a patient’s understanding of the result, managing uncertainty and setting expectations.4 It is also important to note that the rate of VUS is reported to be significantly higher in those of non-European ancestry (e.g. Hispanic, African, Asian and Pacific Islander).
 This has to do with the lack of diversity in clinical and research contexts and the under-representation of non-European groups in genomic databases that are used for interpretation by laboratories.5

 Supporting cascade genetic testing: Once a P/LP variant has been identified in a family, other relatives are eligible to have genetic testing for that variant and can have more accurate risk assessments, screening and management recommendations.
+Familial testing would require a copy of the genetic test report or a family letter that has the name of the familial genetic variant.
 Genetic counsellors can help facilitate communication of results among relatives by providing/sending family letters with de-identified information after ensuring appropriate consent to share genetic information is documented.
 Primary care practitioners can play a key role in cascade testing of hereditary conditions by discussing the benefits of sharing results, of genetic testing and by making referrals.
 A recent meta-analysis reported that about 1/3 of relatives were not informed about their risk to carry a P/LP variant and, of those that were informed, less than half went on to have genetic testing.
 Some barriers to disclosure of results to relatives include:6

 • not being in close contact with relatives